jamespericles/Result-Bot/README.md

 **MVP1**

-- [ ] Add a function to mention everyone in the results channel with the top 3 placements of the most recent tournament
+- [x] Add a function to mention everyone in the results channel with the top 3 placements of the most recent tournament
-  - [ ] Automate this function to run every Wednesday at 9am CST using a Cron job
+  - [x] Automate this function to run every Wednesday at 9am CST using a Cron job

 ---

-- [ ] Add a function to query the start.gg API and return the top 3 placements for a specific tournament
+- [x] Add a function to query the start.gg API and return the top 3 placements for a specific tournament
 - [ ] Track improvement of players over time in some meaningful way
+- [ ] Improve .env handling
+- [ ] Improve deployment process
+- [ ] Improve error handling